-I Measure 1 Design for Integration 6
+X Measure 1 Design for Integration

-• • • Measure 2 Design for Community 6
+• • • Measure 2 Design for Community6

-Measure 3 Design for Ecology 7
+Measure 3 Design for Ecology

 Measure 4 Design for Water 7

 \$ Measure 5 Design for Economy 8

 Measure 6 Design for Energy 8

-Measure 7 Design for Wellness 9
+Measure 7 Design for Wellness

 43 Measure 8 Design for Resources 10

-Measure 9 Design for Change 10
+Measure 9 Design for Change

 Measure 10 Design for Discovery 11

-M1 Design for Integration (<300 words)
+Ml Design for Integration (<300 words)

-Sustainability is essential to design excellence, and vice versa.
+What is the big idea behind this project-and how did the approach towards sustainability inform the design concept?
 Describe the project, program, and any unique challenges and opportunities.
-Specifically explain how the design is shaped around the project's goals and performance criteria, providing both utility and delight.
+Specifically explain how the design is shaped around the project's goals and performance criteria, providing both utility, beauty, and delight.
+How does the project engage all the senses for all its users, and connect people to place?
+What makes this building one that people will fight to preserve?
 Give examples of how individual design strategies provide multiple benefits across the full triple bottom line of social, economic, and environmental value.